vishaln15/pysigpro/README.md

 ## Description

 A one-stop comprehensive Python package that serves as a feature extraction tool which extracts features from various domains.
 These features are frequently used in algorithms in EEG/ECG signal processing.
 Powerful feature extraction system is necessary as features provide useful and relative information that aids algorithms in their performance.
-The raw signals can be split in segments of time, known as a “window”, from which features can be extracted.
+The raw signals can be split in segments of time, known as a *window*, from which features can be extracted.

 ## ECG FEATURES